 - 1. Stop the engine.

 - 2. Place the transmission in PARK.

 - 3. Lock the parking brake.

 - 4. Always block the rear wheels on the downhill side.

+- 5. Turn the fuel valve off.

-EMISSION CONTROL SYSTEMS Noise Emission Control System
+EMISSION CONTROL SYSTEMS

+Noise Emission Control System

 Do not modify the engine, intake or exhaust components, as doing so may affect compliance with U.S.A.
 EPA noise control requirements (40 CFR 205) and local noise level requirements.